CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

    cumulus@leaf01:mgmt:~$ echo 'ACTION=="add", SUBSYSTEM=="net", ATTR{address}=="<mac-address>", NAME="swp50", SUBSYSTEMS=="pci"' >> /etc/udev/rules.d/70-persistent-net.rules
    ```

-### Add server01 and server02
+### Create the server01 and server02 VMs

-Add two VMS, server01 and server02.
+Create two VMS, server01 and server02.

    - On server01, connect eth1 to swp1 on leaf01 and eth02 to swp1 on leaf02.

    - On server02, connect eth1 to swp2 on leaf01 and eth02 to swp2 on leaf02.

-Refer to the your hypervisor documentation for detailed instructions on adding server VMs and network connections.
+Refer to the your hypervisor documentation for detailed instructions on creating server VMs and network connections.

 ## Run the Topology Converter